-There are a multitude of vapors that could be within your Champaign home.
-Natural gas and gases that derive from household fixtures, carpet and paints.
+There are a lot of fumes that could be within your Champaign home.
+Natural gas and gases that derive from household fixtures, flooring and paints.
 None of these gases are as threatening as carbon monoxide.

-Reach Chief / Bauer Service Experts Heating & Air Conditioning at 217-689-2469 right away to begin protecting your residence against this toxic gas.
+Reach Chief/Bauer Service Experts at 217-689-2469 now to begin protecting your residence against this toxic gas.

 Why is Carbon Monoxide so Deadly?

 Carbon monoxide might be an emergency, so it’s not a thing to mess around with.

 Carbon monoxide is so unsafe because you aren’t able to view it, smell it with your nose or taste it.
 It doesn’t cause irritation in little doses and can’t be filtered.

 Carbon monoxide is a byproduct of spent fuel.
 It can creep into your residence during cold weather if the heat exchanger on your gas furnace cracks.
 Based on how big the leak is and the airflow in a residence, it can become deadly in only a few minutes.